 Frankly, without a positive marker your training isn’t going to go far at all.
-It’s how you, the handler, let your dog know it’s doing correctly whatever you are trying to teach it.
+It’s how you, the handler, let your dog know it’s doing whatever you are trying to teach it right.

 Here’s a few examples, with which you are probably familiar: